Anonymous LLCs in Texas

 Examples of ill-advised anonymity strategies

-1. John Doe owns 100% of a Texas LLC.
+1. John Doe intends to own 100% of a Texas LLC.
 He lists Jane Doe’s name and address as the initial governing person (Jane would be the sole manager of a manager-managed LLC).
 In this scenario, Jane would control the business that John owns, which is typically not an ideal result.

 Zachary Copp, Esq.